niklasbuschmann/niklasbuschmann.github.io/_posts/2021-06-07-valuations.md

 layout: post
 ---

-Assuming someone approached you and offered to sell you his business.
-Now, how much should you be willing to pay?
+Assuming someone approached you and offered to sell you his business: How much should you be willing to pay for it?

 Intuitively one might estimate that he can get 10% returns p.a. on the stock market, so 10x the amount of income generated yearly would seem like a reasonable price.
 In the following we will look deeper into this question: first for a riskless return and later with more volatile returns.